Slack Integration

 Privacy and Channel Access

-Promptless only reads Slack content when you explicitly trigger it by tagging @Promptless or using the “Update Docs” message action.
-It does not monitor, scan, or automatically read messages in any channels.
+By default, Promptless only reads Slack content when you explicitly trigger it by tagging @Promptless or using the “Update Docs” message action.
+If you enable passive listening, Promptless will monitor only the specific channels you select in your project configuration.
 Promptless cannot access private channels unless it has been specifically invited to those channels.

-Promptless can now process images shared in Slack threads when triggered, enhancing documentation with visual elements when appropriate.
+Promptless can process images and file attachments shared in Slack threads when triggered, enhancing documentation with visual elements and additional context when appropriate.

 How It Works